JacobHinton/Team12-ML/README.md

 # Team12-ML

-my attempt at the kaggle titanic ML challenge
+The purpose of the program is to predict survival rate of the passengers of the titanic using different variablkes such as age and gender

+this was created for the Kaggle titnic challenge